glguida/gcc_toolchain_build/README.md

 ## Usage

-Run 'make populate' to download the required sources.
+1. Run `make populate` to download the required sources.
-Run 'make <triplet>-gcc' to compile a gcc for the required platform..
+2. Run `make <triplet>-gcc` to compile a gcc for the required platform..

-Compiled binaries will be installed in INSTALLDIR, which defaults to
+Compiled binaries will be installed in INSTALLDIR, which defaults to `<source-dir>/install/`

-     `<source-dir>/install/`

 ## Examples